galawaydude/data-place/100 operating-systems/Process Management.md

 So obv, as said above, we cannot know the burst time of a process before hand, so, we try to predict it.

-Static Prediction: Prediction is based on fixed attributes of the process.
+- Static Prediction: Prediction is based on fixed attributes of the process.
-	Process Size: Larges processes would have larger execution time Process Type: Differentiate Between OS process, interactive foreground processes,  and background process.
+	- Process Size: Larges processes would have larger execution time
+	- Process Type: Differentiate Between OS process, interactive foreground processes,  and background process.

-Dynamic Prediction (Exponential Average/ Aging): This is a more common method.
+- Dynamic Prediction (Exponential Average/ Aging): This is a more common method.
 It calculates a weighted average of previous burst times, giving a weight to a recent behavior
 $$
-\tau_{n+1} = \alpha \cdot t_n + (1 - \alpha) \cdot \tau_n
+- \tau_{n+1} = \alpha \cdot t_n + (1 - \alpha) \cdot \tau_n
-$$
+- $$

+- $\tau_{n+1}$ is the predicted burst time for the next burst.
+- $t_n$ is the duration of the actual most recent CPU burst.
+- $\tau_n$ was the predicted value for the most recent burst.
+- $\alpha$ (alpha) is the smoothing factor ($0 \leq \alpha \leq 1$).
+  - A value of $\alpha$ close to 1 gives high weight to the most recent burst,
+  - while a value close to 0 gives more weight to the past history.